ARW4/FPL_Project/README.md

 ### R Code
 Everything in GCP and Github is set up to be able to run a script that authenticates google and saves data frames to google sheets.
-What authenitcating looks like in terms of R code is rather simple:
+What authenticating looks like in terms of R code is rather simple:
   - You need to call in the credentials.
   - you can then use the googlesheets4 package to authenticate (gs4_auth())